 The Greater Delaware Valley Chapter is committed to addressing the needs of those living with multiple sclerosis.
-To that end, the chapter has been undergoing an evaluation of its grant system and has determined its funding priorities for the 2011-2015 time periods.
-We are aligning our grant priorities to fund projects that address our organization’s strategic response.
+To that end, the chapter has been undergoing an evaluation of its grant system and has determined its funding priorities for 2016.
+We are aligning our grant priorities to fund projects that address our national strategic response.
 Funding priority categories are listed below.
 Funding is available for up to $50,000 (please note grants are contingent upon availability of funds).

 Guidelines and application form

-Funding categories: Funding priorities will be announced in April 2015.
+Funding categories: Funding priorities will be announced later this year.

 We will not consider the following: